bluetentacle/contract-mesh/README.md

 ## Use cases

-The Contract Mesh is a concept that kills many birds with one stone.
-It enables many powerful possibilities.
+The Contract Mesh is a powerful concept that has many use cases.
 They include:

 ### Developer portal